internetghost0/tgbot/README.md

 #  Install
 - $ git clone https://github.com/internetghost0/tgbot
-- Get BOT_API in @BotFather
+- get BOT_API in @BotFather
-- Use @myidbot to find out your id
+- use @myidbot to find out your id
-- Change some configs in main.cs
+- change some configs in main.cs
-- Add https://github.com/TelegramBots/telegram.bot in your project for Telegram API
+- add https://github.com/TelegramBots/telegram.bot in your project for Telegram API
-- Compile program
+- compile program